* Main Shi'ite opposition group not joining protests

-Wednesday's protest prompted the government to pass tough new laws banning demonstrations in the capital Manama.
+The protests called for Wednesday are symptomatic of rising tensions in the country.
+In contrast with previous protests, the pending rallies prompted the government to pass tough new laws banning demonstrations in the capital Manama.

 "From what I have been hearing around, I know that it is going to be a peaceful movement but having said that I also expect clashes between the government forces and the protesters, because they are against all protests and demonstrations," the Wefaq leader, Sheikh Ali Salman, told Reuters.